electron/electron/docs/api/app.md

 Activation policy types:

 * 'regular' - The application is an ordinary app that appears in the Dock and may have a user interface.
-* 'accessory' - The application doesn’t appear in the Dock and doesn’t have a menu bar, but it may be activated programmatically or by clicking on one of its windows.
+* 'accessory' - The application doesn???t appear in the Dock and doesn???t have a menu bar, but it may be activated programmatically or by clicking on one of its windows.
-* 'prohibited' - The application doesn’t appear in the Dock and may not create windows or be activated.
+* 'prohibited' - The application doesn???t appear in the Dock and may not create windows or be activated.

 ### `app.importCertificate(options, callback)` _Linux_